Effect-TS/effect/docs/modules/ReadonlyRecord.ts.md

 ## partition

-Partitions a `ReadonlyRecord` into two separate `Record`s based on the result of a predicate function.
+Partitions a record into two separate records based on the result of a predicate function.

 **Signature**